-For 30 years, the Grand Traverse Regional Land Conservancy has been entrusted with the task of preserving and protecting the natural heritage of the region.
-A critical aspect of long-term stewardship on our preserves is maintaining and restoring natural ecosystems, as such the removal of invasive species is essential to our vision.
-Long-term invasive species monitoring is vital for keeping track of species locations and determining management priorities.
-In addition, these efforts can aid in early detection of potential invasive species, providing us the opportunity to prevent their spread.
-Volunteers are indispensable, and their engagement is critical to the continued success of invasive species control.
+For over 30 years, the Grand Traverse Regional Land Conservancy has been entrusted with preserving and protecting the region’s natural heritage – and stewarding our protected lands.
+Invasive species removal is critical to maintaining and restoring natural ecosystems, and monitoring these species is vital to tracking their locations and determining land management priorities.
+These efforts can also aid in the early detection of invasive species, providing us the opportunity to prevent their spread.
+Volunteers are indispensable to the continued success of invasive species control.

 Click to Volunteer >

-- Utilize hand tools to dig up roots and remove plants
+- Utilizing hand tools to dig up roots and remove plants

-- Haul bags of invasive plant material to appropriate dump sites
+- Hauling bags of invasive plant material to appropriate dump sites

-The Conservancy offers a variety of invasive species management workdays across its service area – sign up as an invasive species volunteer to learn more about specific sites and projects!
+The Conservancy offers invasive species management workdays across our service area – sign up as an invasive species volunteer to learn more about specific sites and projects!

-Invasive species removal can be strenuous labor depending on the species, slope, and soil type where the infestation is located.
+Invasive species removal can be strenuous labor depending on the species, slope, and each location's soil type.
 The following qualifications will help you have a successful invasive species workday:

 - Ability to identify invasive species in various growth stages (preferred, but training will be provided)